Amygdalin: Laetrile

 Laetrile (patented 1961) is a simpler semisynthetic derivative of amygdalin.
 Laetrile is synthesized from amygdalin by hydrolysis.
 The usual preferred commercial source is from apricot kernels (Prunus armeniaca).
-The name is derived from the separate words "laevorotatory" and "mandelonitrile".
-Laevorotatory describes the stereochemistry of the molecule, while mandelonitrile refers to the portion of the molecule from which cyanide is released by decomposition.
+The name is derived from the words "laevorotatory" (referring to the molecule's stereochemistry) and "mandelonitrile" (the portion of the molecule from which cyanide is released by decomposition).
 A 500 mg laetrile tablet may contain between 2.5 and 25 mg of hydrogen cyanide.

-Like amygdalin, laetrile is hydrolyzed in the duodenum (alkaline) and in the intestine (enzymatically) to D-glucuronic acid and L-mandelonitrile; the latter hydrolyzes to benzaldehyde and hydrogen cyanide, that in sufficient quantities causes cyanide poisoning.
+Like amygdalin, laetrile is hydrolyzed in the duodenum (alkaline) and the intestine (enzymatically) to D-glucuronic acid and L-mandelonitrile; the latter hydrolyzes to benzaldehyde and hydrogen cyanide, that in sufficient quantities causes cyanide poisoning.

-Claims for laetrile were based on three different hypotheses: The first hypothesis proposed that cancerous cells contained copious beta-glucosidases, which release HCN from laetrile via hydrolysis.
-Normal cells were reportedly unaffected, because they contained low concentrations of beta-glucosidases and high concentrations of rhodanese, which converts HCN to the less toxic thiocyanate.
-Later, however, it was shown that both cancerous and normal cells contain only trace amounts of beta-glucosidases and similar amounts of rhodanese.

-The second proposed that, after ingestion, amygdalin was hydrolyzed to mandelonitrile, transported intact to the liver and converted to a beta-glucuronide complex, which was then carried to the cancerous cells, hydrolyzed by beta-glucuronidases to release mandelonitrile and then HCN.
+Claims for laetrile were based on three different hypotheses.
+One claimed that amygdalin was hydrolyzed to mandelonitrile, converted to a beta-glucuronide complex in the liver, then carried to cancer cells where it would release mandelonitrile and HCN.
 Mandelonitrile, however, dissociates to benzaldehyde and hydrogen cyanide, and cannot be stabilized by glycosylation.

-Finally, the third asserted that laetrile is the discovered vitamin B-17, and further suggests that cancer is a result of "B-17 deficiency".
+Finally, the third asserted that laetrile is the discovered vitamin B-17, further suggesting that cancer results from "B-17 deficiency".
 It postulated that regular dietary administration of this form of laetrile would, therefore, actually prevent all incidences of cancer.
 There is no evidence supporting this conjecture in the form of a physiologic process, nutritional requirement, or identification of any deficiency syndrome.
 The term "vitamin B-17" is not recognized by Committee on Nomenclature of the American Institute of Nutrition Vitamins.
 Ernst T. Krebs (not to be confused with Hans Adolf Krebs, the discoverer of the citric acid cycle) branded laetrile as a vitamin in order to have it classified as a nutritional supplement rather than as a pharmaceutical.